costis-t/smallProjects/R_Forecasting_with_ARMAX/README.md

 The peaks after the 7th day can be considered weak statistically, since they can be related to the aforementioned weekly seasonality.
 The smooth decline is indicative for the existence of a trend.
 Hence, the ACF implies trend and seasonality.
-The graph of Figure of the PACF confirms, since the statistical significance of the peaks after the 7th period seems week.
+The graph of the PACF confirms, since the statistical significance of the peaks after the 7th period seems week.
-For further analysis, we could also examine lagged cross-correlation between sales and webvisits (prewhitening the series and using the `ccf()` function in R).
+For further analysis, we could also examine lagged cross-correlation between `sales` and `webvisits` (prewhitening the series and using the `ccf()` function in R).
-This would indicate whether people examine thoroughly the product before their order
+This would indicate whether people examine thoroughly the product before their order.

-Moreover, the sales time-series figure of the previous section shows a gradual increase in variance over time while the level of enquiries also increases.
+Moreover, the sales time-series graph of the previous section shows a gradual increase in variance over time while the level of enquiries also increases.
 This could be an indication of ARCH errors/innovations if it didn’t seem so gradual but clustered.
 Hence, I could transform the enquiries with a power transformation.
 This seems to be the best simple transformation.
-The optimal Box-Cox λ refers to a logarithmic transformation transposes the increased variance position to the beginning of the series.
+The optimal Box-Cox λ refers to a logarithmic transformation and transposes the increased variance position to the beginning of the series.
 For experimentation, please refer to the `BoxCox.lambda()` and `BoxCox()` functions of the `forecast` package in R.

+### Breaks
 Ideally, we do not want mean, variance, autocorrelation and relationship breaks for the time-series for sound inference.
 [Hansen (2012)](https://www.ssc.wisc.edu/~bhansen/crete/crete5.pdf) says there is no good theory for forecasting for series with breaks.
 According to [Pesaran and Timmermann (2007)](https://www.sciencedirect.com/science00/article/pii/S0304407606000418), in not an identical case, however, the optimal window for starts a bit before the last break.